eneszzeybek/Deep-Learning/README.md

 Data Source : https://www.kaggle.com/shrutimechlearn/churn-modelling

 I have used the ANN method to perform binary classification of customers leaving the bank or not.
-I have provided the ANN model with the best accuracy value of ~ 0.85 upon tuning.
+I have provided the ANN model with the best accuracy value of ~ 0.85 upon tuning.s